haltcase/trilogy/docs/api.md

 ```

 Now assume we've defined models `people`, `places`, `things`, & `ideas`.
-If we use `count()` with no arguments on the Trilogy instance we can count
+If we use `count()` with no arguments on the trilogy instance we can count
 the number of tables in the database:

 ```js